JDavid337/Web-Page-Accessibility-Homework/README.md

-# Web-Page-Accessibility-Homework
+# ADVANCED CSS PORTFOLIO HOMEWORK
-This is my first homework assignment, regarding refactoring code, due this upcoming weekend
+This is my portfolio page.